HORMONE REPLACEMENT THERAPY

 Another cause of thyroid problems is a compensation for adrenal gland weakness.
 Exhaustion of the sympathetic or fight-or-flight nervous system also contributes to thyroid imbalance.

 Hashimoto’s thyroiditis, also called Hashimoto’s disease.
-This condition is common and caused by an infection in the thyroid that reduces its hormone output.
+This condition is common.
+It is an infection in the thyroid that is associated with reduced hormone output.
 In almost all cases, the infection goes away quickly on a nutritional balancing program.
-Thyroid hormone replacement will slow the corrective process in all cases and is not needed at all.
-For more on this topic, read Hashimoto’s Thyroiditis.
+Normalizing the levels of all the thyroid hormones takes longer, but it occurs, as well.
+The use of thyroid hormone replacement will slow the corrective process in all cases and is usually not needed.

 Emergencies.
 As with the other hormones, thyroid

-problems and natural approaches to solving them, see the article on this
+and natural approaches to solving them, see the article on this website, Thyroid Disease.

 Addison’s disease.
 According to medical texts, cortisol or cortisone replacement therapy are needed in these cases.
 However, I have worked with a number of people with a diagnosis of Addison’s disease.
 So far, in every case, a nutritional balancing program has been sufficient to correct it, without ever needing adrenal hormone replacement therapy.
 In fact, adrenal hormones get in the way of correction.